Horstexplorer/SpeedCat/README.md

 # SpeedCat
 ###### A free and open-source, self-hosted tool for estimating network performance.

-Built using TypeScript, React, and native web APIs, it is designed to be universally compatible across various desktop and mobile devices, requiring only a web browser for access.
+Developed with TypeScript, React, and native web APIs, SpeedCat is built for universal compatibility across desktop and mobile platforms, accessible through any modern web browser.
-SpeedCat operates fully client-side, requiring only a web server of your choice to self-host.
+All calculations are handled by the client, requiring only a web server of your choice to host the necessary static files.
-All tests are conducted exclusively between the client and the self-hosted server, providing privacy and peace of mind.
+Tests are conducted exclusively between the client and your self-hosted server, ensuring privacy and peace of mind.

 A demo is available at [demo.speedc.at](https://demo.speedc.at).
-Please don't break it, it's a tiny environment.
+Please handle with care; it's a lightweight environment.

 <table>
   <tr>